-The invention of the Pythagorean Cup is indeed attributed to by the great Pythagoras of Samos, who is credited with the theory regarding right triangles.
-But his mind wasn’t just fixed on the infinite, the world of the abstract that few could fathom.
-No, he was apparently interested in getting the better of his drinking buddies who took more than their share of that great ancient Greek wine.
+The invention of the Pythagorean Cup is indeed attributed to the great Pythagoras of Samos, who is credited with the theory regarding right triangles.
+But his mind wasn’t merely fixated on the infinite, the world of the abstract that few could fathom.
+Instead, he was apparently interested in getting the better of his drinking buddies who took more than their share of that great ancient Greek wine.

-The normal-looking ceramicware cup has a strange column in its center, but other than that it doesn’t look too mysterious.
-The kicker comes when an unsuspecting person fills the cup past a certain level; that’s when the liquid starts draining out the bottom.
+The normal-looking ceramicware cup has a strange column in its center, but other than that, it doesn’t look too mysterious.
+The kicker comes when an unsuspecting person fills the cup past a certain level.
+That’s when the liquid starts draining out of the bottom.

-If you aren’t greedy about taking more wine than you should, the liquid will never make it through the entire system of coils.
-But if you are, watch out.
+If you aren’t greedy about taking more than your share of wine, then the liquid will never make it through the entire system of coils.
+But if you are, watch out!

-You can get your own Pythagorean cup in shops almost anywhere on the streets Greece, particularly on the island of Crete, and online as well.
+You can get your own Pythagorean cup in shops almost anywhere on the streets of Greece, particularly on the island of Crete and online, as well.